The Bar Council ("we/us/our") is committed to protecting and

 the Bar Directory/Legal Hub Online Directory and Barristers'

-- to complete authorisation to
+- to complete

 - to enable persons with